 How does the Governing Body operate?

 The full Governing Body meets twice a term after school.
 A formal record of these meetings in the form of a written agenda and minutes are publicly available and can be requested via the school office.
 Topics on a typical agenda would include correspondence to the Governing Body from outside organisations, Headteacher’s report, School Improvement Plan, approval of school policies and reports from different committees and working groups.
-At Cupernham Infant School we have two permanent committees; Resources & Planning and Curriculum & Standards Committees.
+At Cupernham Infant School we have one permanent committee; our Finance and Personnel Committee.

 Ad Hoc Working Groups

 Ad Hoc Working Groups are set up by the Governing Body to tackle specific issues relevant at the time and report back to the Governing Body.
-They are not permanent like the other committees and once the objective of the group has been achieved, they will be disbanded
+They are not permanent like our other committee and once the objective of the group has been achieved, they will be disbanded